tcwan/ev3dev-arm-bbr/common/README.md

-## ARM BBR Common Library Compilation Notes
+# Compiling the ARM BBR Common Library

 ### How to make and install STATIC library